camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/contextual-programming-model.md

 * The `resumeProcessById(String processInstanceId)`, allowing to associate the process instance with the provided Id.
 * The `resumeTaskById(String taskId)`, allowing to associate the task with the provided Id (and by extension, the corresponding process instance).

-Once a unit of work like a User Task is completed, the `completeTask()` method can be called to disassociate the conversation/request from the process instance.
+Once a unit of work like a user task is completed, the `completeTask()` method can be called to disassociate the conversation/request from the process instance.
 This signals the engine that the current task is completed and makes the process instance proceed.

 Note that the `BusinessProcess`-bean is a `@Named` bean, which means that the exposed methods can be invoked using expression language, for example from a JSF page.